Throne of Glass Chapter Summary

 Later during group training, a champion attacked a guard in an attempt to escape and was cut down in front of them all.
 Nox reveals that his sponsor offered him immunity even if he doesn't win.

 Dorian is attending court with his mother, contemplating the competition and recent murder of one of the champions and the one who was killed in his escape attempt that day.
 The Queen nags Dorian about getting married, he is already 19 after all!
-Speculation includes Nehemiah, Kaltain, some other random girls, and all of it bores Dorian.
+Speculation includes Nehemia, Kaltain, some other random girls, and all of it bores Dorian.
 The Queen literally has a list of potential brides for him.
 Like Celaena, Dorian is immature and while his complaints aren't entirely baseless, we can only hope he grows up and soon.

-Dorian wanders to the stables looking for his hounds, but instead finds Celaena sparring with some guards while Nehemiah joins in.
+Dorian wanders to the stables looking for his hounds, but instead finds Celaena sparring with some guards while Nehemia joins in.
 Dorian tries to escort the princess back to her rooms, which doesn't go well for him.

-As Dorian capitulates and allows himself to spar with Nehemiah, she shows him up pretty darn quickly.
+As Dorian capitulates and allows himself to spar with Nehemia, she shows him up pretty darn quickly.
 Chaol shows up and breaks up the party, being a jerk while Celaena acts like a petulant child.

 Oh Kaltain, no one cares about you (yet).
 Basic mean girl, selling herself to Duke Perrington unless she can finagle a better offer.
 Kaltain baits the Duke for information and enjoys his response to goading him about Celaena (Lillian).

 Chaol and Dorian have dinner together, and Chaol tries to warn the prince off of Celaena.
 They also discuss the murder of the Eye Eater, who was relieved of his internal organs, even his brain.
 Yuck.